Lead Singer Of We Came As Romans, Kyle Pavone, Dead At 28

 Rolling Stone reports that Pavone was transported to a Michigan hospital early on the morning of Sunday, August 19, 2018.
 He was pronounced dead shortly thereafter, and an autopsy will be performed to determine cause of death.

 His bandmates of more than 10 years are clearly devastated by his loss, publicly mourning the loss of their goofy friend who they say was always full of smiles.
 Pictures of Pavone performing over the years showcase a dynamic stage energy.
-You can see how engaging he was as a performer from the photos of his goofy face and long limbs jumping in all sorts of positions.
+You can see how engaging he was as a performer from the photos of his face and long limbs jumping in all sorts of positions.

 His music will live on in all of We Came as Romans creations over the years, including their most well-known songs “Hope” and “I Knew You Were in Trouble.”